 - The worker engages in regular independent trade of the same category of service provided to the employer

-If your workers’ compensation claim has been denied, the Boston workers' compensation lawyers at Janet, Jenner & Suggs can help you craft a winning appeal so you obtain all of the compensation you are entitled.
+If your workers’ compensation claim has been denied, the leading Boston workers’ compensation lawyersat Janet, Janet & Suggs, LLC can help you craft a winning appeal so you obtain all of the compensation you are entitled.